jaspector

 Permits are required for most new construction and regulated alterations; Portland also warns that additional zoning, demolition, site development, tree, and utility permits may be needed.

-Typical processing time is Portland posts live permit timelines and review timeframes rather than a fixed estimate; timeline page is updated weekly..
+Building permit processing times in Portland, OR typically run Portland posts live permit timelines and review timeframes rather than a fixed estimate; timeline page is updated weekly..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Portland, OR.
 The following work is generally exempt: Oregon residential permit exemptions form the baseline for low-risk work, but Portland applicants must separately confirm zoning, environmental, street, tree, and utility permit triggers even when a building permit is not required.
+When in doubt, confirm with the local building department before starting work.